abpframework/abp/docs/en/others/free-licenses-vs-pro-licenses.md

 ![abp-basic-theme](../images/leptonx-lite-users-page.png)

-[LeptonX Theme](https://commercial.abp.io/themes) is a commercial theme developed by the ABP Framework Core Team.
+[LeptonX Theme](https://commercial.abp.io/themes) is a commercial theme developed by the ABP Core Team.
 It is **100% Bootstrap** compatible, lightweight and powerful with multiple color styles and layout options.

 A screenshot of the LeptonX Theme (paid version):